w3c/w3c-track-2019/location.md

 # Location

-The W3C track will be held as part of the Web Conference 2019 in San Francisco, California.
+The W3C track will be held as part of the <a href="https://www2019.thewebconf.org/">Web Conference 2019</a> in San Francisco, California.

 ## Venue